GEMINUS: Dual-aware Global and Scene-Adaptive Mixture-of-Experts for End-to-End Autonomous Driving: METHODOLOGY

 \subsection{Single-Expert Baseline}

-{\textbf{Feature Encoders.} The image encoder is built on a ResNet34 architecture, pre-trained on ImageNet \cite{imagenet}.
-This encoder processes the front-facing camera input image and outputs a 1000-dimensional feature embedding vector $I_{\text{feature}}$.
-Concurrently, a measurement encoder receives a concatenated input $m$ and generates a 128-dimensional measurement feature vector $M_{\text{feature}}$.
-The input $m$ comprises ego-vehicle speed $v$, a high-level navigation command $c$, and the navigation goal point $(x_g,y_g)$.
-Finally, $I_{\text{feature}}$ and $M_{\text{feature}}$ are concatenated to form combined feature $F$ for the subsequent trajectory planner and router.
+\textbf{Feature Encoders.} The image encoder is a ResNet34 architecture pretrained on ImageNet \cite{imagenet}, which processes the view of the front-facing camera.
+Concurrently, a measurement encoder processes vehicle state information, including its speed $v$, the navigation command $c$, and the goal point $(x_g, y_g)$.
+The feature vectors from both encoders are then concatenated into a combined feature vector $F$ for the planner.

-{\textbf{Trajectory Planner.} The trajectory planner receives the upstream combined feature vector $F$ as input.
-This input is then passed through a series of linear layers for downsampling, forming a 256-dimensional feature vector $f $.
-This feature vector $f $ is then fed into a waypoint generator GRU\cite{gru}.
-The GRU model auto-regressively generates future waypoints one by one.
-This forms a sequence of waypoints $(w_0,w_1,...,w_k)$ for the next $K$= 4 steps.
-The longitudinal and lateral controllers process these waypoints to generate the final longitudinal control signals (throttle $\in[0,1]$, brake $\in[0,1]$) and the lateral control signal (steer $\in[0,1]$).
+\textbf{Trajectory Planner.} The trajectory planner first processes the combined feature $F$ through linear layers for downsampling.
+The resulting vector is then fed into a GRU-based model \cite{gru} that autoregressively generates a sequence of waypoints for the next $K=4$ steps.
+Finally, these waypoints are used by downstream controllers to produce throttle, brake, and steer commands.